techidaily/site-win11-tips/source/_posts/recovery-of-missing-widgets-and-icons-on-windows-11.md

 5. Select**Search automatically for drivers** to let Windows find and install the best drivers.
 ![Update Graphics Driver on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Update-Graphics-Driver-on-Windows.jpg)

  If the issue persists even after updating the driver, your graphics driver may be corrupt.
 In that case, you'll need to reinstall the graphics driver on your PC.
-Refer to our guide on[how to fix corrupt drivers on Windows](https://www.makeuseof.com/how-to-fix-corrupt-drivers-on-windows-10/) for more instructions on how to fix this.
+Refer to our guide on [how to fix corrupt drivers on Windows](https://www.makeuseof.com/how-to-fix-corrupt-drivers-on-windows-10/) for more instructions on how to fix this.

 ## 6\.
 Check the Group Policy Settings

  The Group Policy Editor lets you make various system-wide changes on your Windows computer.
 If desktop icons are disabled from the Group Policy Editor, you won’t be able to add or remove desktop icons no matter what you do.
 To fix this, you must disable this “Hide and disable all items on the desktop” from the Group Policy Editor.

  Note that you can only access the Group Policy Editor on Windows 11 Professional, Enterprise, and Education editions.
-If you’re running Windows 11 Home, check our guide on[how to access the Local Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before continuing.
+If you’re running Windows 11 Home, check our guide on [how to access the Local Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before continuing.

 1. Click the magnifying icon on the taskbar to open the search menu.
 2. Type**gpedit.msc** in the box and press**Enter** .
 This will open the Local Group Policy Editor.